9 States, DC Vote Amid Coronavirus Pandemic, Social Unrest

 “We think we’re prepared,” Pennsylvania Democratic Party Chairwoman Nancy Patton Mills said.
 “Thank goodness we have the opportunity of working this out in the primary because we don’t know where we’ll be with the pandemic in November.”

+Joe Biden was in Philadelphia on Tuesday morning to deliver remarks about the civil unrest that has erupted across the nation after the police killing of George Floyd.
+He didn't talk about the primary, instead focusing his attention on President Donald Trump, whom Biden blasted as “more interested in power than in principle.”

-Joe Biden needs to win 89% of all delegates at stake on Tuesday to formally clinch the nomination, but his role as his party's clear presidential nominee is not in danger should he fall short.
+Biden is already the presumptive Democratic presidential nominee and needs to win 89% of all delegates at stake on Tuesday to formally clinch the nomination.
 With a dominant showing on Super Tuesday in early March, the former vice president pushed out all his major opponents.
-He will almost certainly secure the needed delegates later in the month if necessary.
+He will almost certainly secure the needed delegates later in the month, if necessary.

-Still, Tuesday offers a historic opportunity for the 77-year-old Democrat, who is waging his third presidential campaign and who hopes to amass as many delegates as possible to show strength before going up against President Donald Trump.

 Vermont Sen. Bernie Sanders is not actively campaigning, having suspended his operation and endorsed Biden, but his name will appear on the ballots.
 On the eve of Tuesday's primaries, senior adviser Jeff Weaver encouraged progressives to vote for Sanders anyway.

-Note: This story has been corrected to show there are nine states voting, not seven.